 Enjoy winery tours and wine tastings at Chehalem for yourself when you arrange your visit with Winerist!

 Credit: Domaine Drouhin Facebook page

 Domaine Drouhin founded in 1988 by well-known Burgundy producer Maison Joseph Drouhin produces Pinot Noir and Chardonnay, which have consistently received international recognition.
-Fourth generation winemaker, Véronique Drouhin-Boss, makes their handcrafted wines.
+Fourth-generation winemaker, Véronique Drouhin-Boss, makes their handcrafted wines.
 The Oregonian named Domaine Drouhin as Oregon’s Best Winery for Tastings in November 2012.
 Both the winery and the estate vineyard are LIVE Certified.

 Credit: Domaine Serene Facebook page

 Domaine Serene’s beautiful setting, Tuscan villa-style winery and award-winning wines will immediately get your attention.
 Wine critics regularly award scores of 90-plus to their wines.
 Most winery visitors will also notice a woolly mammoth sculpture, made of weathered steel with bronze tusks.
-There are rumors about how it arrived on the property.
-However, there is no mistake about the wines and the overall ambiance of this winery.
+There are rumours about how it arrived on the property.
+However, there is no mistake about the wines and the overall ambience of this winery.